Green walks and diet may shield hearts from city pollution

 Summary

-This study looks at how tiny air pollution particles and noise affect heart health in people aged 45-64 living in Kaunas City.
-It also tests if daily walks in green spaces or following a Mediterranean diet can improve health markers.
-About 180 participants will wear a wristband sensor for a week and have blood pressure, waist size, and blood tests taken.
-The goal is to find practical ways to reduce heart and metabolic disease risks from environmental exposures.
+This study looks at how tiny air pollution particles and noise affect the heart and metabolism of adults aged 45-64 in Kaunas City.
+Researchers will test if daily walks in green spaces or following a Mediterranean diet can improve health markers.
+About 180 participants will wear a wristband sensor for a week and have their blood pressure, waist size, and blood tested.

 Get updates